Check out this article with phone interview questions and answers!

 1. Tell me about yourself

 It is very likely that the phone interview will start with the recruiter asking you to introduce yourself.
 That means you should 100% have your elevator pitch prepared.
-The research you did on their mission and values will help you because you want to connect your experience to their goals, so they know you are a good fit for the culture.
+The research you did on their mission and values will help you because you want to connect your experience to their goals.
+That way, they can determine that you are a good fit for the culture.

 When you prepare your elevator pitch, give a high-level recap of your experience, starting with your education and moving through past positions and projects.
 Highlight the impact you made as much as you can.
 When you are concluding, show how you connect to their mission.
 For example, “Building a safer Internet is something that is really important to me and it’s exciting to see that Google feels the same way.”